berkayyalcn21/BooksApp/README.md

   - can add your favorite books to your favourites.
   - can look favorites page
   - can filter books by publication date

+- If you want to use this app, can download and run

   #### Screens